 Globalisation and Development

-The Globalisation and Development Research Programme studies the economic and political foundations of inclusive and sustainable development in a globalised world economy and strives to bridge theory and practice by engaging in fundamental empirical research, in policy analysis, and in designing new policy interventions.
+The Globalisation and Development Research Programme studies the economic and political foundations of inclusive and sustainable development in a globalised world economy under geopolitical tensions.
+We engage in policy analysis to co-create and identify solutions for sustainable development.

 Research Project | 01/02/2024 - 31/12/2025